cogtoolslab/project_template/README.md

-# project_template
+# Project Template

-template for project repo organization
+This is an example of how a cogtoolslab project repo should be organized.